 Washington ranks first in the nation for production of 11 separate commodities including apples, sweet cherries, pears, hops, grapes and red raspberries.
 Washington ranks second in the nation for an additional 10 commodities including potatoes, apricots and sweet corn.
 The state's diverse agricultural economy includes aquaculture, farm forest products, wheat, cranberries, spearmint oil, peppermint oil and mint extracts.

 Washington is also the second largest producer of wine in the U.S. Vineyards on the east side of the Cascades grow 99% of Washington's wine grapes.
-Washington wine regions produce more wine grapes than any other state in the U.S., except California.
+Washington wine regions produce

 Economy